laurapantazi/todo-app/README.md

 This project is build with Angular 6, Express, Node.js and MongoDB.

 ## Prerequisites
   * Node.js - Download and install Node.js
   * MongoDB - Download and install MongoDB

 ## Functionality Overview

-This application is a simple todo list
+This application is a simple todo list, with the following features
   * Get and display listed tasks
   * Create , Delete, Modify tasks